muldon/dupeRep/README.md

 # DupeRep
 A replication package of Dupe original [work](http://ieeexplore.ieee.org/abstract/document/7832919/).
+If you are using this source code, please cite our [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8330262).

 ### Prerequisites